Disney Has a Secret. Ron DeSantis May Be Uncovering It.

 “It’s dishonest, but it’s ingenious,” Foglesong said.

-Over the years, Disney has done everything it can to retain control of the Reedy Creek Improvement District (which was recently renamed the Central Florida Tourism Oversight District by Gov. DeSantis’s newly-installed board.)
+Over the years, Disney has done everything it can to retain control of the Reedy Creek Improvement District.
+(The area was recently renamed the Central Florida Tourism Oversight District by Gov. DeSantis’ newly installed board.)
 But there are some quirks to that history.

-And because it is urgent that Disney continue to expand and innovate—per Foglesong, most of Disney World’s tourists are repeat visitors, who could theoretically tire of the same-old attractions—Disney desperately wants to continue to be able to add rides and make these changes nimbly and without oversight.
-DeSantis likely knows this, and it’s this power that makes some believe he and his allies could use red tape as a cudgel to try to force Disney into changing its policies.
+And because it is urgent that Disney continue to expand and innovate—according to Foglesong, most of Disney World’s tourists are repeat visitors who could theoretically tire of the same old attractions—it desperately wants to continue to be able to add rides and make these changes nimbly and without oversight.
+DeSantis likely knows this, and it’s this power that makes some believe that he and his allies could use red tape as a cudgel to try to force Disney into changing its policies.
 It’s a dangerous situation for Disney.
 But it’s also dangerous for Florida.

 “When the governor gives his people the ability to slow down construction on the park and maybe stop construction, he’s holding a knife to his own throat,” Foglesong said.
 It could hurt tourism, which “would be bad for Florida.”